microsoft/semantic-kernel/docs/decisions/0004-iskfunction-hooks.md

   - Specified on function invocation: As part of the function invoke be able to specify what are the callback hooks as a parameter that will be triggered.

 - Middleware ?
-  - Specified on Kernel level, and would only be used using IKernel.RunAsync operation, this patern would be similar to asp.net core middlewares, running the pipelines with a context and a requestdelegate next for controlling (Pre/Post conditions)
+  - Specified on Kernel level, and would only be used using IKernel.RunAsync operation, this pattern would be similar to asp.net core middlewares, running the pipelines with a context and a requestdelegate next for controlling (Pre/Post conditions)

 ## Pros and Cons of the Options